placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Luckily, this is where Christianity sees all of us; this state of shameless, willful helplessness, this active turning away from truth, reason and light, is *exactly* the state of sin.
 (Kierkegaard's claim that Socrates could point this out to us, but that he could not in fact help us out of it, seems to be anticipated already in Plato.)
 Sin is the turning away from Truth and the Good; a misrelation between oneself and the source of oneself.
 While it has otherwise been called "idle talk" (Heidegger) or "bullshit" (LOOKUP), this state is in fact sin; it is the state in which one trades love of others for love of oneself, and in doing so, turns inward and arrives at a place in which one is unreceptive to the love of others---in which the loving engagement of others must be repeatedly rejected in order to maintain the absolute rightness of one's own atomic self.
 That I am trading the "love of God" or "love of Christ" for the "love of others" will, I hope, not throw my readers off the central point: that the *attitude* and the existential *state* required for rejecting these loves is one and the same.
 Any written or unwritten theological theories as to the identity of the love of others with the love of God, while exciting, need not distract us from the task at hand.

 The Christian solution rests upon the notion that maintaining oneself in this state (of shamless irrationality) requires a constant and deliberate application of effort.
 The sinner repeatedly chooses her sin.
 Necessary in this, there is *some* knowledge or covert awareness that one is willfully refusing love, choosing untruth, hearing what they want to hear.
 In our case, this can be explained as such: it is *no simple coincidence* that white Americans tend towards embracing an ideology that directly benefits them at the expence of people of color.
 This is not a simple error---a failure to reconcile one's views.
 This is [[COATES QUOTE]].
 This is not ignorance but *temptation*, and submitting to temptation always contains an awareness of this submission, an awareness that one endorses white supremacy, not because of misguided opinions or unfounded beliefs, but primarily because it is supremely *convenient* to endorse an ideology that benefits oneself at the expence of people of color.
 It is easy, and sometimes even celebrated to take this perverse solidarity with one's white kin.
 One need not be self-aware of this to have it pointed out; one is *already acting* according to this knowledge.

+White Americans do not deny the reality of racism in American out of true belief, but out of a (tacitly understood, vaguely grasped) sense that one will benefit from denying it.
+The politics of personal exoneration are not concerned with uncovering the true structure of our society; this structure simply doesn’t play a part in the claims (and even genuine fears!) of the ‘attack on white America.’

 [[Augustine: the idea that we would have acted appropriately if we had known is a matter of human *pride*: a failure to take responsibility for one's sin (*On Grace and Free Will*, chpt.
 II).]]